uselesstechjunks/leetcode/docs/source/ml/linearcls.rst

 	* The final probability can just be defined in terms of others

 		.. math:: \mathbb{P}(G=K|X=x)=\frac{1}{1+\sum_{j=1}^{K-1}\exp(\beta_{0,j}+\beta_{1:,j}^Tx)}
-	* This formulation defines a multinoulli probability distribution for the output variable
+	* This formulation too defines a multinoulli probability distribution for the output variable once we observe :math:`x`

 		.. math:: G\sim\mathrm{Multinoulli}(p_1,\cdots,p_k)
 	* If we use the notation where :math:`\theta=(\beta_0,\cdots,\beta_{K-1})` represents the param vector, then this multinoulli density can be parameterised in terms of